happyhorseskull/you-can-datamosh-on-windows/README.md

 (Other versions of Python might work but I've only tested this with Python 3.6)

 or:
 - press the Windows button and type `cmd` to open the command prompt and go to the `you-can-datamosh-on-windows-master` folder.
+This page has information on how to find files from `cmd` http://www.dummies.com/computers/operating-systems/windows-xp-vista/how-to-search-for-files-from-the-dos-command-prompt/
 - Then run this command:

 `datamosh.bat [video file name]`